guardian/aws-pen-test-form/README.md

 These are the three form fields that are tedious to fill in.
 You'll still need to get the details for the other fields.

+### Invalid instances

+AWS does not allow penetration testing to be performed on t1.small, t1.medium or t2.nano instance types.
+If you attempt to submit a request when these instance types are in use you'll be presented with a warning.
+This will describe which AutoScaling Groups are affected and which instances caused the problem.
+The affected instances will nto be included in the request and any AutoScaling Groups that have no valid instances will also be skipped.

 ## Development / alternate usage